j2zhao/tablevault/docs/api/table_references.md

 * When a builder is executed, TableVault parses these reference strings from the relevant YAML fields.
 * It uses an internal cache of DataFrames (for already loaded tables and versions) to retrieve data efficiently.
 * For references involving `self` or implicit index conditions, the context of the current row being processed (often an integer `index`) is crucial for resolving the correct data.
-* The recursive parsing handles references within lists, dictionaries (values, and potentially keys if supported by the structure and parser), and other nested structures in the YAML, as long as they ultimately resolve to strings or collections of strings where references are found.
+* The recursive parsing handles references within lists, dictionaries, and other nested structures in the YAML, as long as they ultimately resolve to strings or collections of strings where references are found.

 ---